benjaminy/TenaciousCalf/README.md

 structures that can compete with their transient/mutable cousins in terms of asymptotic _and_ constant-factor performance.
-The main techniques used to get there are chunking to improve memory efficiency and on-demand hybrid persistence/transience to reduce copying overhead.]
+The main techniques used to get there are chunking to improve memory efficiency and on-demand persistence/transience to reduce copying overhead.]

 Persistent data structures have been studied for decades, but had little impact on the lives of most working programmers until recently.
 The